matt-sonata/ContentWarnings/README.md

 The extension will check if a flagged contenttype contains any content and will trigger a warning if not.
 It was made as an alternative to required fields, allowing records to be saved with content missing to be completed at a later date.

+Current Limitations: Template fields are not yet supported.

 To use this extension, you will need to add the following entries to your contenttypes.yml:

     warning: true